onssiddarth/skilldashboard/README.md

 * SkillDashboard.Web
 * SkillDashboard.API

 Run the application in Visual Studio by pressing F5.
 You must see 2 instances of localhost: one for the Web API and other is the web application.
-Kindly replace the value of the portnumber of the below APIBaseURL key present in SkillDashboard.Web project's web.config:
+Kindly replace the value of the portnumber of the below *APIBaseURL* key present in *SkillDashboard.Web* project's *web.config*:
 `<add key="APIBaseURL" value="http://localhost:30482" />`